 In the case of semiconductor manufacturing equipment, Japan, the Netherlands, Germany, and the United States were all very competitive in 2000.
-While Japan and the Netherlands remained very competitive in 2021, the TSI for both the United States and Germany dropped well below
+While Japan and the Netherlands remained very competitive in 2021, the TSI for both the United States and Germany dropped well below 0.5.

-0.5.
 The U.S. TSI for the semiconductor manufacturing equipment industry went from a highly competitive 0.55 in 2000 to 0.26 in 2021.
-China, Korea, and Taiwan SME TSI values were low in both 2000 and 2021, but Korea made notable improvements.
-With regard to semiconductor manufacturing parts, other countries besides China and Taiwan remain competitive and show no significant difference in TSI.
+China; Korea; and Taiwan, China SME TSI values were low in both 2000 and 2021, but Korea made notable improvements.
+With regard to semiconductor manufacturing parts, other regions besides China and Taiwan, China remain competitive and show no significant difference in TSI.